 Our Partnership Agreement permits our General Partner to modify it from time to time, including the allocation of items of income, gain, loss and deduction (including unrealized gain and unrealized loss to the extent allowable under U.S. federal income tax law), without the consent of our unitholders, to address certain changes in U.S. federal income tax regulations, legislation or interpretation or to preserve the uniformity of our common units.
 In some circumstances, such revisions could have a material adverse impact on some or all common unitholders.
 In addition, we formed a subsidiary partnership, to which we contributed certain of our assets (the "Subsidiary Partnership").
 To preserve the uniformity of common units, we (but not the Subsidiary Partnership) made an election permitted under Section 754, and we will adopt the remedial allocation method under Section 704(c) with respect to items of income, gain, loss and deduction attributable to assets contributed to us (which we will contribute to the Subsidiary Partnership), to account for any difference between the tax basis and fair market value of such assets at the time of contribution, or attributable to the "book-up" or "book-down" of our assets prior to their contribution to the Subsidiary Partnership, or while they were held by the Subsidiary Partnership, to account for the difference between the tax basis and fair market value of such assets at the time of a mark-to-market event.
 We intend generally to make allocations under Section 704(c) to our common unitholders in accordance with their respective percentage interests.
-However, built-in gain or built-in loss in existence and allocable to the assets we contributed to the Subsidiary Partnership, when recognized, will be allocated to our common unitholders as of the contribution date.
-We intend to prepare our tax returns on the basis that buyers of common unitholders will not inherit such unitholders' built-in gains or built-in losses as of that date as a result of the election under Section 754.
+However, built-in gain or built-in gains or built-in losses as of the contribution date.
+We intend to prepare our tax returns on the basis that buyers of common units from such unitholders will not inherit such unitholders' built-in gains or built-in losses as of the delection under Section 754.
 However, it is not clear whether this position will be upheld if challenged by the IRS.
-While we believe it represents the right result, there is no law directly on point.
+While we believe it represents the right result,